 SOUS VIDE COOKING – UNIFORM, HANDS-OFF COOKING IN HALF THE TIME

 Flexible pouches for sous vide cooking represent the category with a predicted growth rate of 25% over the next five years.
-Pouches are convenient, portable, and environmentally-friendly.
-Products we’ve cooled include spices, sauces, soups, fruit, vegetable snacks, condiments, and desserts.
+Pouches are convenient, portable, and environmentally friendly.
 Once the food is processed and put into a pouch, the pouch itself needs to be pasteurized and cooled.
+Products we cook & cool include packaged meats, sauces, rice, and vegetables.
 Water is the most economical and efficient medium for transferring or removing heat.

 We have test units called “Simulators,” which accurately predict process times and temperatures for heating or cooling raw or pouched products.
 These Simulators are on skid packages, which we can send to your facility with a technician for your in-house testing.